happysmilecode/kotlin_gps_tracker/README.md

 - You can use java or kotlin, the syntax won't have a lot different, you can contact me for more help.

 ## Build AAR Libray
-To build the library just run the `build-library.sh` in the project root directory.
+If you need the aar file, to build the library just run the `build-library.sh` in the project root directory.

 ## Design and Developed by :
 - [Stefanus Ayudha](https://github.com/stefanusayudha)